Anna-cell/mimeco/docs/enterocyte_specific_analysis.rst

    - column 1 : header = "lb", lower_bound to constrain the reaction with
    - column 2 : header = "ub", upper_bound to constrain the reaction with

-* The optional argument ``namespace`` is set to "BIGG" by default.
-It can be set to "AGORA" to use the Agora / VMH namespace.
-  /!\\ This option is still in development. the results are not reliable yet /!\\

 * The optional argument ``plot`` is set to "False" by default.
 When set to "True", the function will show a matplotlib plot of the Pareto front to ease the analysis.

 .. code-block:: python